k0T0z/tiny-language-compiler/README.md

 ## Objective

-To create a Qt GUI application that demonstrate how to scan and parse tiny language source files using recursive decent parsing method and then generate parse tree for the syntax.
+To create a Qt GUI application that demonstrates how to scan and parse tiny language source files using recursive decent parsing method and then generate a parse tree for the syntax.

 ## Prerequisites